Sam Oji: Ljungskile SK

 In March 2009 Oji joined Ljungskile SK of the Superettan (Swedish second division) after a successful trial.
 He played only six league games for Ljungskile before leaving in June.

 In August, Oji had a trial with Tranmere Rovers, but cruciate ligament injuries suffered while on trials with Turkish Süper Lig side Diyarbakirspor and with Leyton Orient kept him out of football for two years.

 Tamworth

 In December 2011, Oji signed for Conference Premier club Tamworth.
 He made his debut as a second-half substitute in the first match of 2012, a 2–2 draw at home to Alfreton Town.
 He was sent off for two bookable offences in a league match against Fleetwood Town on 4 February 2012.

 League of Ireland

 Oji signed for League of Ireland club Limerick on 26 August 2013, and made his debut for the club in a 2–0 away defeat to Sligo Rovers.
 In February 2015, he moved to Galway United in the same league.
+Oji played for Galway in the 2015 League of Ireland Cup final, losing on penalties to St Patrick’s Athletic.